The GEO Group Inc. (GEO) Shares Down Despite Recent Market Volatility

 Is It Worth Investing in The GEO Group Inc. (NYSE: GEO) Right Now?

-The price-to-earnings ratio for The GEO Group Inc. (NYSE: GEO) is 6.78x, which is above its average ratio.
-Moreover, the 36-month beta value for GEO is 0.71.
-Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The GEO Group Inc. (NYSE: GEO) has a price-to-earnings ratio of 6.66x that is above its average ratio.
+Additionally, the 36-month beta value for GEO is 0.71.
+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored